 In real life, Jeff has also worked in construction and in credit investigation.
-Most recently he is a House Dad Writer Guy, spending a lot of time with the Uncanny X-Men, Ben 10, and 39 Clues (and precious minutes with the work of writers such as Douglas Preston and Nelson DeMille) while finding room for his sixth novel; a seventh novel in collaboration with David Brin; skiing; backpacking; NFL games; South Park; Jethro Tull; and sushi-and-a-movie dates with his wife.
+Most recently he is a House Dad Writer Guy, spending a lot of time with the Uncanny X-Men, Ben 10 and Warriors (as well as stealing rare minutes with the work of writers like Jonathan Maberry and Robert Crais) while finding room for his ninth novel; a tenth novel in collaboration with David Brin; skiing; backpacking; NFL games; South Park; Jethro Tull; and sushi-and-a-movie dates with his wife.

 Jeff’s first novel, high concept thriller Plague Year, sold to Ace/Penguin USA after a small bidding war between two publishers and strong interest from a third.
 Plague Year hit stores everywhere in mass market paperback in August 2007.
-The book immediately went to a second printing and is now in its eighth edition.
+The book immediately went to a second printing, a third, a fourth… all the way through eight editions.

 A sequel entitled Plague War was released in North America in July 2008 and became a finalist for the Philip K. Dick Award.
 The third book in the trilogy, Plague Zone, was Ace/Penguin’s lead paperback for December 2009 and received nationwide displays in Barnes & Noble and other chain outlets.

 In Europe, Spanish language rights to Plague Year went to Minotauro in a preemptive bid over its rival publisher Plaza RHM.
-Retitled La Plaga, Minotauro released the novel as its lead hard cover for September 2008, backed by a massive promotion campaign including newspaper ads, spectacular book store displays, and this web site.
+Retitled La Plaga, Minotauro released the novel as its lead hardcover for September 2008 backed by a massive promotion campaign including newspaper ads, radio spots and spectacular book store displays.
 La Plaga quickly became a bestseller in Spain.
 The next two novels, retitled Antidoto and Epidemia, followed in 2009 and 2011.
-Minotauro is also distributing the books in Columbia and Peru, and plans further releases across Central and South America.
+Minotauro also distributed the books in Central and South America.

-German rights to the Plague trilogy went to Piper Verlag in best bid auction over its rival publisher Heyne.
+German rights to the trilogy went to Piper Verlag in best bid auction over its rival publisher Heyne.
 Retitled Nano, Piper released Plague Year as its Book Of The Month in September 2008.
-To date, the Plague Year novels have also sold in the Czech Republic, the Netherlands, Turkey, Romania, and Russia.
+The trilogy has also sold in the Czech Republic, the Netherlands, Turkey, Romania and Russia.

 In 2011, its success was followed by his short story collection Long Eyes.

-To date, his short fiction and essays have sold in fourteen foreign languages: Czech, Dutch, Esperanto, Estonian, German, Greek, Hebrew, Hungarian, Italian, Polish, Portuguese, Romanian, Spanish, and Turkish.
+His short fiction and essays have appeared in fifteen foreign languages: Czech, Dutch, Esperanto, Estonian, French, German, Greek, Hebrew, Hungarian, Italian, Polish, Portuguese, Romanian, Spanish and Turkish.